Shruthi-Sivagnanam/Computer-Network/Client-Server Communication/README.md

 java Client
 ```

 Enter some random String in Client side and the string will be displayed in the server side.
-To complete the program enter "Completed" in the client side, both the server and client terminate their jobs.
+To complete the program enter "Completed" in the client side, both the server and client terminate their job.